-Note from Sean: This is an epic post by Dan Moody on how to kickstart your own business on Amazon.
+Note from Sean: This is an epic post by Dan Moody on how to kickstart your own Amazon FBA business.
 In it, he covers everything you need to know, literally step by step, to get started so save this one to come back to again and again.

 Take it away, Dan!

-So many of the long-form guides on LR have been so useful to helping me that am thrilled to share a bit of my story and give readers some potentially life changing information.
+So many of the long-form guides on LR have been so useful in helping me that am thrilled to share a bit of my story and give readers some potentially life-changing information.

-In this post, I’m going to show you exactly how you can start your own physical product business online, from anywhere in the world.
+In this post, I’m going to show you exactly how to build an Amazon store, from anywhere in the world.